Model Structures on Commutative Monoids in General Model Categories: Preliminaries

 \section{Preliminaries}

 We assume the reader is familiar with basic facts about model categories.
 Excellent introductions to the subject can be found in \cite{dwyer-spalinski}, \cite{hovey-book}, or \cite{hirschhorn}.
 Throughout the paper we will assume $\M$ is a cofibrantly generated model category, i.e. there is a set $I$ of cofibrations and a set $J$ of trivial cofibrations which permit the small object argument (with respect to some cardinal $\kappa$), and a map is a (trivial) fibration if and only if it satisfies the right lifting property with respect to all maps in $J$ (resp. $I$).

-Let $I$-cell denote the class of transfinite compositions of pushouts of maps in $I$, and let $I$-cof denote retracts of such.
-In order to run the small object argument, we will assume the domains $K$ of the maps in $I$ (and $J$) are $\kappa$-small relative to $I$-cell (resp. $J$-cell), i.e. given a regular cardinal $\lambda \geq \kappa$, any $\lambda$-sequence $X_0\to X_1\to \dots$ formed of maps $X_\beta \to X_{\beta+1}$ in $I$-cell, then the map of sets $\colim_{\beta < \lambda} \M(K,X_\beta) \to \M(K,\colim_{\beta < \lambda} X_\beta)$ is a bijection.
-An object is small if there is some $\kappa$ for which it is $\kappa$-small.
-See Chapter 10 of \cite{hirschhorn} for a more thorough treatment of this material.
-For any object $X$ we have a cofibrant replacement $QX \to X$ and a fibrant replacement $X\to RX$.
+A morphism $f$ is a relative $I$-cell complex if $f$ is a transfinite composition of pushouts of elements of $I$, i.e. a transfinite composition of morphisms $f_\alpha:X_\alpha \to X_{\alpha+1}$ where each $f_\alpha$ is obtained as the pushout of a map $g_\alpha:C_\alpha \to D_\alpha$ in $I$ along a map $C_\alpha \to X_\alpha$.
+Let $I$-cell denote the class of relative $I$-cell complexes, let $I$-cof denote the class of morphisms that are retracts of relative $I$-cell complexes, and let $I$-inj denote the class of morphisms that have the right lifting property with respect to $I$.